BahmanTahayori/nuts-ml/sphinx/source/introduction.rst

 - data pre-processing on CPU and training on GPU
 - mix of common and task-specific pre-processing steps
+- training occurs in epochs
 - training data is processed in mini-batches
-- training occurs in epochs
 - data augmentation to increase amount of training data
 - check-pointing of network weights during training
 - logging of training progress

-These functions can be implemented as generalized components and arranged in a pipeline.
+These functions or tasks can be implemented as generalized components and arranged in a pipeline.

 Canonical pipeline